 - In some centres where public transport is not efficient, host families drive the students on a daily basis.

 - All host families are asked to pick up the students from evening activities that finish at 10.00 p.m.

 - If taxis are used for students, the centre supervisor must be informed.
-Only Taxi companies with certificated drivers can be used.
+Only taxi companies with certificated drivers are used.
 Where possible students should not travel in taxis alone.